aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 ## Docker labels

-You can add labels to the container with the `dockerLabels` prop or `addDockerLabel`:
+You can add labels to the container with the `dockerLabels` property or with the `addDockerLabel` method:

 ```ts
 declare const taskDefinition: ecs.TaskDefinition;